Peace Corps Volunteer

 Peace Corps is not for everyone, and I don't want to try to convince someone to join if they're not really interested.
 If you think you might be interested, but are just looking for a little nudge, I would suggest reading Peace Corps blogs and attending Peace Corps events to talk to people in person about the realities (both good and bad) of Peace Corps service.

-Asked by PC about 11 years ago
+Asked by Arturo Lopez over 11 years ago

 I am interested in applying for a position as a Director or Assistant Director of a country with the Peace Corps.
 Do you know anything about the rating system of the applications?

-Asked by KPP almost 11 years ago
+Asked by KPP over 11 years ago

 I'm sorry, I don't know anything about working for Peace Corps in an administrative role.
 All I know about is the application process and life of a volunteer.